shantnu/sentiment-duck/README.md

-Code for the site sentimentduck.com
+Code for the site https://sentimentduck.com/

-See this blog for details: https://new.pythonforengineers.com/blog/learning-about-aws-cloud-by-building-practical-projects/
+See this blog for details on how I built the site: https://new.pythonforengineers.com/blog/learning-about-aws-cloud-by-building-practical-projects/